How to Fix Broken, Splits, Bad Joints and Refurbish a Wooden Bed Frame

 • Electric sander.

-Step #1: Make sure that you work in a well-ventilated and generously-lit room.
-Disassemble the bed frame so that you can easily work with all parts individually.
+Step 1: Ensure you work in a well-ventilated and generously-lit room.
+Disassemble the bed frame to easily work with all parts individually.

-Step #6: Once everything is sanded and smoothened out, you can grab a clean cloth and wipe out any excess sanding dust.
+Step 6: Once everything is sanded and smoothened, you can grab a clean cloth and wipe out any excess sanding dust.

 Conclusion